designmynight/designmynight-developers/hugo/content/faqs/Zonal-EPOS-Integration/index.md

 * Username: the authorization username to connect to Zonal
 * Password: the authorization password to connect to Zonal

-**What type of bookings should push to the tills and when should they push?**

-You will also have to specify how you would like the integration to function (this will depend on how you manage your reporting on your side).
+You will also need to specify how you would like the integration to function (this will depend on how you manage your reporting on your side).
+For this, you will need to confirm what you would like Collins to push to your tills and when this should be pushed:

-Please specify the following:

-* **What type of bookings would you like to push to your tills?** Only bookings with deposits: If set, only bookings with deposits will be sent to the EPOS.
+* Only bookings with deposits: If set, only bookings with deposits will be sent to the EPOS.
 Otherwise, we can push all bookings to your tills.

-* **When would you like to these bookings to push to your tills?** Push bookings ASAP: If set, will push valid bookings to the EPOS as soon as they are created.
+* Push bookings ASAP: If set, will push valid bookings to the EPOS as soon as they are created.
 Otherwise, bookings will be sent on the morning of the booking date.

 ## Refunding on Collins and Zonal